dyluri/Grabber/README.md

 `npm run dev`

-Created using electron and vite
+Created using electron, vite, and react